slackalaxy/sboutils/README.md

   -h,   --help              print this help
 ```

-## sbomake
+## sboset
-This makes a new SlackBuild, or rather it helps create it, by fetching the appropriate template (autotools, cmake, meson,...) and naming files accordingly.
+This helps set up a new SlackBuild, by fetching the appropriate template (autotools, cmake, meson,...) and naming files accordingly.
 It also cleans up a bit, filling the program's name automatically where needed, as well as the author's credentials.
 It can download sources and update their md5sum, for example between version updates.
 It should be run from within the folder where you plan your SlackBuild to be.
 ```
-bash-5.1$ sbomake -h
+bash-5.1$ sboset -h
-Run sbomake from within the SlackBuild folder.
+Run sboset from within the SlackBuild folder.
-Usage: sbomake [template] [option]
+Usage: sboset [template] [option]
 Templates: auto (autotools), cmake, haskell, meson,
            perl, python, ruby (rubygem)
 Options: